Chapter 7: Triple Integration

 is the Jacobian of the transformation from R′ to R.

-In particular, for spherical coordinates defined by the equations
+In particular, for cylindrical coordinates defined by the equations

-the relevant Jacobian is ρ2sinφ.
-(See Example 7.6.9 for the explicit calculation of this Jacobian.)
+the relevant Jacobian is r.
+(See Example 7.4.15 for the explicit calculation of this Jacobian.)

-Table 7.6.1, analogous to Table 7.3.1 for Cartesian coordinates, lists the six possible iterations for a triple integral in spherical coordinates.
+Table 7.4.1, analogous to Table 7.3.1 for Cartesian coordinates, lists the six possible iterations for a triple integral in cylindrical coordinates.

-Table 7.6.1 In spherical coordinates, the six iterations of a triple integral
+Table 7.4.1 In cylindrical coordinates, the six iterations of a triple integral

 ∫x1x2∫y1y2∫z1z2fⅆzⅆyⅆx, the iterated triple-integral template in the Calculus palette

-The Jacobian ρ2sinφ must be included in the integrand.
+The Jacobian r must be included in the integrand.

-In the Student MultivariateCalculus package, the MultiInt command with the option "coordinates = spherical" if the coordinate names are r,φ,θ or "coordinates = spherical[n1,n2,n3]" if the coordinate names are n1,n2,n3.
-(Note the defaulting to r rather than to ρ.)
+In the Student MultivariateCalculus package, the MultiInt command with the option "coordinates = cylindrical" if the coordinate names are r,θ,z or "coordinates = cylindrical[n1,n2,n3]" if the coordinate names are n1,n2,n3.

 The task template at Tools≻Tasks≻Browse: